When you're a B2B SaaS start-up, every closed-won deal is a major milestone. But when you're ready to level up and start targeting enterprises,...

 Innovators and early adopters are comfortable dealing with bugs and slower customer support; they may never have brought to your attention a need for security or privacy features that are standard expectations at the enterprise level.

 Bigger accounts are worth more yes, but they also cost more.
 Not just in acquisition but also in retention.
-Natural churn rates are lower for bigger companies who value stability.
+Natural churn rates are lower for bigger companies that value stability.
 But that can quickly prove untrue if your customer success capabilities don’t keep up.

 There are only so many big enterprise accounts in your market.
 Once acquired, the value of your initial deal looks very small compared to the value of their repeated renewals and upsells.